derafu/routing/templates/pages/guide_en.md

-# Derafu Routing - Comprehensive Usage Guide
+# Derafu Routing - Complete Usage Guide

 Derafu Routing is a flexible PHP routing library that uses a parser-based architecture.
 Instead of having a monolithic router, it separates routing logic into specialized parsers, each handling different types of routes.